pospispa/external-storage/openstack-sharedfilesystems/DESIGN.md

   zones: nova1, nova2, nova3
 ```
 Optional parameter(s):
 - `zones` a set of zones; one of the zones will be used as the `availability_zone` in the [Create request](http://developer.openstack.org/api-ref/shared-file-systems/?expanded=create-share-detail#create-share).
+In case the `zones` parameter is not specified the `availability_zone` in the [Create request](http://developer.openstack.org/api-ref/shared-file-systems/?expanded=create-share-detail#create-share) is filled with one of the zones that exist in the cluster.

 Unavailable parameter(s):
 - `share_proto` that is a mandatory parameter in the [Create request](http://developer.openstack.org/api-ref/shared-file-systems/?expanded=create-share-detail#create-share).
 The value of `NFS` will be always used.